martinfilliau/moxie/docs/source/http_api/relations/overview.rst

 Relations
 =========

-List of relations (rel) used in our API.
-These are standard names that are used.
+List of standard relations (rel) generally used in our API.
+See the `HAL specification about link relations <http://tools.ietf.org/html/draft-kelly-json-hal-05#section-8.2>`_.

 .. toctree::
     :glob: